leios/Fable.jl/docs/src/examples/smear.md

 end
 ```

-After this, we need to attach the newly generated operators to the `FractalLayer`:
+After this, we need to attach the newly generated operators to the `FableLayer`:

 ```
     # attaching each operator to the layer